AlexsLemonade/scpca-docs/docs/download_files.md

 The ScPCA Portal download packages include gene expression data, a QC report, and associated metadata for each processed sample.
 Gene expression data is available as either [`SingleCellExperiment` objects (`.rds` files)](#singlecellexperiment-downloads) or [`AnnData` objects (`.h5ad` files)](#anndata-downloads).
-These files are delivered as a zip file.
+All downloaded files are delivered as a zip file.
 When you uncompress the zip file, the root directory name of your download will include the date you accessed the data on the ScPCA Portal.
 We recommend you record this date in case there are future updates to the Portal that change the underlying data or if you need to cite the data in the future (see {ref}`How to Cite <citation:how to cite>` for more information).
 Please see our {ref}`CHANGELOG <CHANGELOG:CHANGELOG>` for a summary of changes that impact downloads from the Portal.

+Data can be downloaded by either downloading a [single project](#project-downloads), creating a [custom dataset](#custom-datasets), or by choosing one of the [portal-wide download options](#portal-wide-downloads).
 For all data downloads, sample folders (indicated by the `SCPCS` prefix) contain the files for all libraries (`SCPCL` prefix) derived from that biological sample.
 Most samples only have one library that has been sequenced.
 For [multiplexed sample libraries](#multiplexed-sample-libraries), the sample folder name will be an underscore-separated list of all samples found in the library files that the folder contains.